xxsbravo/PwnNotes/Write-Ups/HackTheBox/Active.md

 	cpassword="edBSHOwhZLTjt/QS9FeIcJ83mjWA98gw9guKOhJOdcqh+ZGMeXOsQbCpZ3xUj
 	TLfCuNH8pG5aSVYdYw/NglVmQ"

 A quick Google Search of 'Groups.xml' mentions something called Group Policy Preferences or GPP.
-Further research indicates a vulnerability in GPP, allowing us to easily crack the hashed password using a tool called '**gpp-decrypt**'.
+Further research indicates a vulnerability in GPP, allowing us to easily crack the hashed password using a tool called '**[[gpp-decrypt]]**'.

-## Privilege Escalation

 In an attempt to deobfuscate the password, we pass the password hash as an argument to **gpp-decrypt**, resulting in the following output.